vn-aj-vngrd/watchbox/README.md

 - Create & share movie collections (Boxes)
 - Track your watch status
-- Rate and review entries, and view other users' ratings and reviews
+- Rate and review movies, and view other users' ratings and reviews
 - Auto-generated movie metadata

 ## Backlog